 The text messages use AusPost as the sender name.

 The link leads to a fake website with the Australia Post logo.
 Asking you to verify your address and provide a payment.
 By entering these details.
 The scammer can also steal your personal and financial information.

 How to managed my backup services

-These text messages have been sent to a large number of people.
+These text messages also sent to a large number of people.

-The way mobile phones show SMS conversations means this scam message can look like a legitimate Australia Post text message.
-When scammers pretend to be legitimate or well-known brands to trick you into handing over your personal details, this is known as ‘phishing’.
+The way mobile phones show SMS conversations means.
+This scam message can also look like a legitimate Australia Post text message.
+When scammers pretend to be legitimate or well-known brands to trick you into handing over.

 How do I stay safe?